famiclone6502/DIY_Datalink_Adapter/README.md

 -  Connect null modem cable between TTL adapter and PC

 ## How to use
-Right now you need to reset the board after each usage (including watch test).
-Just use the reset button on the board, no need to unplug the power.
-Otherwise, use as you would the official Datalink Notebook Adapter, following in-app directions.
+Use as you would the official Datalink Notebook Adapter, following in-app directions.
+(You no longer need to reset the board after each usage).

 ## Special Thanks
 - [Antti Huhtala][Antti]